-African elephants have 4 nails on their front feet = [“african”, “elephant”, “have”, “4”, “nail”, “on”, “their”, “foot”]
+African elephants have four nails on their front feet = “African,” “elephant,” “have,” “4”, “nail,” “on,” “their,” “foot”]

-This process consists of filtering out high frequency words that add little or no semantic value to a sentence.
-For example, which, to, at, for, is, etc.
+Removing stop words is an essential step in NLP text processing.
+It involves filtering out high-frequency words that add little or no semantic value to a sentence, for example, which, to, at, for, is, etc.

 Depending on their context, words can have different meanings.
 Take the word “book”, for example: